March 21, marks the International Day for the Elimination of Racial Discrimination!

 What does it mean to be part of this network?

-The Anti-Racism Network provides a place to connect with people working on anti-racism.
+The Anti-Racism Network provides a place to connect with people grappling to understand systemic racism, systematic discrimination, institutional racism and how it is connected to settler colonialism.
 We rely on each other and seek to do work thoughtfully, supportively, and boldly together.

 Who can join?

-Anyone who would like to learn more about anti-racism and its application is welcome to join the Network.
+Anyone who would like to learn more about our foundational anti-racist analysis and how racism is embedded into our structures, systems, policies, and outcomes!
+We use anti-racist methodology in community based practice to create a contemporary decolonial lens.
+Everyone is welcome to join the Network.
 We currently have representation from the general community, settlement agencies, education, health, and justice sectors and welcome further representation.

 Do I have to live in Saskatoon?